Turkey And Greece Reel From Raging Wildfires During Heatwave - UrduPoint

 The two regional rivals have been united this week in their fight against disasters that officials and experts link to increasingly frequent and intense weather events caused by climate change.

-Eight people have died and dozens have been hospitalised across the southern coasts of Turkey since the wildfires erupted last week.
+Eight people have died and dozens have been hospitalized across the southern coasts of Turkey since the wildfires erupted last week.

 The blazes in Greece this week briefly cut off the main road leading to Athens and saw worrying fires break out in Olympia -- the birthplace of the Olympic Games that is usually crowded with tourists -- and on the island of Evia.

-Greece deployed large forces near Olympia to protect archaeological sites where the first Olympic Games were held in antiquity.
+Greece deployed large forces near Olympia to protect archeological sites where the first Olympic Games were held in antiquity.

 "We're waging a battle of the titans!"
 Greek deputy minister for civil protection Nikos Hardalias said.